gnanasuriyan/progressbar-demo-vanillajs/README.md

 After starting development server, goto the browser and open the url http://localhost:3000/test.html

 ## Production build
-In gulp.js file we can see list of gulp tasks.
 For taking production build invoke "gulp build" from project directory.

 ## Preview production build
 Make sure you have stopped development server and then invoke "gulp serve-prod".